emily-truong/LLM-DBMS/README.md

 **- MongoDB Setup Instructions:**

 1. Through the MongoDB website, set up a project and cluster.
 The default project and cluster works for the scope of this project.
 In "Clusters", click "Browse Collections".
 Then click "+ Create Database".
-Create 3 databases called "pokemon_db", "world", and "sakila".
+Create 3 databases called "pokemon_db", "World", and "sakila".
 The following are the database names along with their collection names.
 Please make sure you create/have all collections (case sensitive!) listed under the appropriate database before proceeding to the next step.
     - pokemon_db
         - base_stats
         - pokemon